Louisville Cardinals football: Howard Schnellenberger era (1985–1994)

 Following five unsuccessful seasons under the guidance of Bob Weber, Howard Schnellenberger, a native of Louisville and 1983 National Champion as the head football coach at Miami, was hired in hopes of making Louisville a national title contender for the first time.
 At the press conference announcing his hiring, Schnellenberger drew laughs when he said the Cardinals were "on a collision course with the national championship.
 The only variable is time."

 Prior to accepting the Louisville job, Schnellenberger turned a lowly Miami football program that was nearly dropped from the athletic department into a national champion in five years.
 Schnellenberger also played at Kentucky for and served as offensive coordinator at Alabama under Bear Bryant.
 His best team was the 1990 unit, which went 10–1–1 and routed Alabama in the 1991 Fiesta Bowl en route to appearances in the final media polls.
 The 1990 season highlighted what was, at the time, the most successful decade in U of L football history.
-His teams earned 90 percent of the school's all-time TV appearances, made its first-ever appearance in a major bowl and helped increase attendance by nearly 40 percent, an average over the past six years of more than 1,000 above stadium capacity.
+His teams earned 90 percent of the school's all-time TV appearances, made its first-ever appearance in a major bowl and helped increase stadium attendance.
+During the 1990 season alone, home attendance averaged 36,189, just over 36,103 "Old" Cardinal Stadium football limit.

 His teams played a coast-to-coast schedule against the top conferences in the nation and produced victories over such teams as Texas (1), Alabama (1), Michigan State (1), North Carolina (1), Virginia (1), North Carolina State (1), West Virginia (1), Boston College (1), Arizona State (2) and Pittsburgh (4).